colmsjo/colmsjo.com-pelican/README.md

 # Site is generated into the output folder
 make html

-# Test the site locally
+# Test the site locally on port 8000
 make serve
 ```